novatr9/SEM_PGS/MoBA_chronicles.md

 ## 6.12.2023

 Eivind could not make our monthly meeting.
-At least he let us know.
+At least he let us know. \
+This [link](https://www.fhi.no/en/ch/studies/moba/for-forskere-artikler/questionnaires-from-moba/#invitation-and-statements-of-consent) lists the questoinnaires included in MoBa.

 ## 8.12.2023